2021 Rugby World Cup warm-up matches

-The 2021 Rugby World Cup warm-up matches were a series of rugby union international test matches played to prepare teams for the 2021 Rugby World Cup, which were be held in New Zealand in October and November 2022.
+The 2021 Rugby World Cup warm-up matches were a series of rugby union international test matches played to prepare teams for the 2021 Rugby World Cup, which were held in New Zealand in October and November 2022.
 They involved the 12 teams qualified for the World Cup, with Spain also included.
 The 2022 Laurie O'Reilly Cup was contested as part of the fixtures.
-They were be held at a variety of venues from 24 July to 24 September 2022.
+They were held at a variety of venues from 24 July to 24 September 2022.